-Effective marketing begins with a considered, properly-informed marketing strategy.
+Effective marketing begins with a considered, properly informed marketing strategy.
 “According to a study by Smart Insights, 46% of brands don’t have a defined digital marketing strategy yet, and 16% do have a strategy but haven’t put it into effect yet.
-That means that more than half of the businesses out there aren’t getting the exposure and customers they could be, simply because people don’t even know they exist yet.”
+That means that more than half of the businesses out there aren’t getting the exposure and customers they could, simply because people don’t even know they exist yet.”

 Your marketing strategy affects the way you run your entire business, so it should be planned and developed in consultation with your team.
 It is a wide-reaching and comprehensive strategic planning tool that:

-- Describes your business and its products and services
+- Describe your business and its products and services

-- Explains the position and role of your products and services in the market
+- Explain the position and role of your products and services in the market

 - Identifies the marketing tactics you will use

 - Allows you to build a marketing plan and measure its effectiveness.